 Rover calls command: “When bump Rock A DO beam <it>

 Rock then emits smoke, signifying it has been “beamed”.

+Takes less time than Inspect

+Worth less points than Inspect

 Note: To differentiate original rock, and “new” rock, only the new rock exerts smoke when hit by the beam.
 If smoke is detected, we can then add this into the ‘scores’ table and signify special rock was detected.

+Alternatively we could remove the rock from play.